typical-go/typical-go/README.md

 ## Typical Build

-Typical Build is golang program that manage build and task for current project.
-By default located in `tools/typical-build`
+Typical Build is a golang program that manage builds and tasks for the project.
+By default , the source located in `tools/typical-build`

 ```go
 package main